Generated wide-valley cottonwood and meadow river scene representing Idaho's Teton River, not an exact location photo

 If the Teton turns too windy, weedy, or warm, pivot to Henry's Fork, the South Fork of the Snake, or an upper-valley half day on the Driggs reach after checking current conditions.

+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
 Idaho Fish and Game's current Teton River rules allow no harvest of cutthroat trout and no limit on rainbow trout or trout hybrids on the main stem.
-Tributaries follow separate restrictions, including a June 1 through June 30 fishing closure.
+Smaller streams follow separate restrictions, including a June 1 through June 30 fishing closure.

 Bates Bridge